Havoc (2005 film): Plot

-The two meet up with Hector and his gang at a motel, and a night of partying and drinking results in Allison and Emily asking Hector if they can join his crew.
+There, Allison and Emily ask Hector if they can join his crew.
 Hector informs them of their initiation; to join the gang, the two must roll a dice; the number they roll corresponds to the number of gang members they must have sex with.

-Allison rolls a one, Emily rolls a three.
-Hector and Allison pair off, but Allison has second thoughts and refuses to have sex with him, and is thrown out of the room by Hector's brother when she tries to get Emily to leave with her.
+Allison rolls a one; Emily rolls a three.
+Hector and Allison pair off, but Allison has second thoughts, refuses, and is thrown out of the room when she tries to get Emily to leave with her.
 Emily eagerly engages in sex with Hector.
-Another gang member stands at the door while Allison sits outside waiting.
 Hector signals the other gang members to join.
-This overwhelms Emily and she screams and pushes them off.
-Allison hears Emily cry out and runs into the room.
-Emily, still panicking, collapses and cries in her arms.
-The three men leave the room, with Hector yelling at the girls.
+When two of the gang members have sex with her at once, Emily becomes panicked and starts crying.
+Allison runs into the room and Emily collapses and cries in her arms.
+The three men leave the room angrily.

-The next day, Allison returns to the motel and confronts Hector over the previous night, but he responds by saying he didn't do anything wrong; that he only did what she and Emily had asked him to do.
-At that moment, a woman shows up at the door, surprising Allison, much to the amusement of Hector, who mocks Allison for thinking he had feelings for her, and calling her a poseur who only knows how to play games and nothing about the realities of gang life.
+The next day, Allison returns to the motel and confronts Hector, but he responds that he only did what she and Emily had asked him to do.
+He notes that there is nothing real about her, calling her a poser.

 The same day Emily is shown at a police station accusing Hector and his crew of gang rape.
 Allison is brought in for questioning, but claims to know nothing about a rape.
-Hector is subsequently arrested, and members of his crew vow to seek out and silence Allison and Emily, but wind up getting lost in Bel-Air.
-Meanwhile, Toby and his gang are shown posing with guns in front of Eric and his video camera, making clear on their intent to seek revenge on Hector's crew.
-Eric later shows Allison the footage, and Allison subsequently calls Toby and makes an ill-fated attempt to convince him that there was no rape and what he is doing is foolish.
+Hector is arrested, and members of his crew vow to seek out and silence Allison and Emily, but wind up getting lost in Bel-Air.
+Meanwhile, Toby and his gang are posing with guns in front of Eric and his video camera, making clear their intent to seek revenge on Hector's crew.
+Eric shows Allison the footage, and Allison calls Toby and makes an ill-fated attempt to convince him that there was no rape and what he is doing is foolish.

-Allison informs Emily of what Toby plans to do and reveals to Emily's parents the events at the motel.
-This initially upsets Emily to the point of nearly attempting suicide, but eventually the two reconcile.
-Meanwhile, Toby and his gang arrive at Hector's motel and bust in violently, but only succeed in frightening a group of Latina women and a baby.
-Toby tries to work up the nerve to shoot them, but, consumed by their desperate pleas to not hurt the baby, realizes he can't and storms out.
+Allison informs Emily of what Toby plans to do and reveals to Emily's parents the things that happened at the motel.
+This initially upsets Emily to the point of nearly attempting suicide, but the two reconcile.
+Meanwhile, Toby and his gang arrive at Hector's motel and bust in violently, but only succeed in frightening a group of Latina women with a baby.
+Unable to shoot, Toby and his friends leave.